-4.3 Site Characterization Surveys
+3.3 Site Characterization Surveys

-Site characterization surveys include a variety of activities that assess of construction hazards and characterization of the physical, biological, cultural environment in which the project may take place.
+Site characterization surveys include a variety of activities that assess construction hazards and characterize the physical, biological, cultural environment in which the project may take place.
 These activities would likely occur in spring and summer months when weather is usually calmer, however, surveys could potentially occur at anytime of year when weather permits.
 These activities are described below.

-4.3.1 High-resolution Geophysical (HRG) Survey
+3.3.1 High-resolution Geological (HRG) Survey

 The HRG data will provide information on all sub-seafloor conditions, shallow hazards, archaeological and cultural resources; and biological resources including sensitive benthic habitats.
 This information is used in the design construction and operations of met towers and future wind turbine placement to mitigate the potential impacts to installations, operations and production activities, and structure integrity.
-The scope of HRG surveys will be sufficient to reliably cover any portion of the site that may be affected by the renewable energy project's construction, operation, and decommissioning.
+The scope of HRG surveys will be sufficient to reliably cover any portion of the site that may be affected by the renewable energy project's construction, operation, and decommissioning for the site assessment phase as well as the future commercial construction and operations phase.
 This includes the maximum Area of Potential Effect (APE) encompassing all seafloor/bottom-disturbing activities.
 The maximum APE includes but is not limited to the footprint of all seafloor/bottom-disturbing activities (including the areas in which installation vessels, barge anchorages, and/or appurtenances may be placed) associated with construction, installation, inspection, maintenance, removal of structures and/or transmission cables.